BMK-01/Cybersecurity-Learning-Portfolio/01-Computer-Foundations/Data-Representation.md

 ## Overview
 Computers are limited to two digits: 0 and 1 and they represent different values using only those two digits.
-Data representation systems dictate how computers store and process numbers, text, and instructions.
+Data representation systems dictate how computers store and process numbers, colors, text, and instructions.
 Binary (base 2) is the fundamental machine language made entirely of 0s and 1s,

 ## Security Relevance
 Understanding data representation is critical in cybersecurity because security tools, logs, and malicious payloads rarely present data in plain English.